MasterAir/Corndel-DE-workshop-01-Learner/README.md

 As described at the launch event, at the end of the Data Engineer programme you will be independently assessed against 35 Data Engineer "Pass Descriptors" through a **supportive** discussion.
 They succinctly describe what you will need to evidence.
 Take a quick look now at the 35 Data Engineer pass descriptors now <https://www.instituteforapprenticeships.org/apprenticeship-standards/data-engineer-v1-0?view=standard#grading>

 Your workshops, including this one, aim to let you practically experience most of the topics in the pass descriptors so that your learning is not only theoretical but also hands-on.
-Practical learning improves your ability to meet the pass descriptors effectively through the real data engineering project in your organisation, any wider data engineering tasks you carry out, and from your growing knowledge of data engineering inside and outside your organisation.
+Practical learning improves your ability to meet the pass descriptors effectively through the real data engineering project in your organisation, any wider data engineering tasks you carry out and from your growing knowledge of data engineering inside and outside your organisation.

 This launch workshop will already start to support you in understanding and developing yourself towards several of the 35 pass descriptors.
 In particular, this workshop targets these four pass descriptors: